-With Bitcoin, third parties can see who paid who, but Zcash makes this much more difficult, if not impossible, protecting your privacy.
-Someday Zbay will have escrow payments with dispute resolution and seller ratings.
-Right now, channel owners can use moderation to keep out scam sellers.
+With most cryptocurrencies, such as Bitcoin, third parties can see who paid who.
+But Zcash makes this much more difficult, if not impossible, protecting your privacy.
+Zbay has a Zcash wallet built in, and you can send Zcash to any Zbay user.

-This means Zbay does not control who has a Zbay account, or what you do with your account.
-If Zbay was ever forced to censor users, any developer could fork Zbay and remove the censorship.
+Even if Zbay was ever forced to censor users, any developer could fork Zbay (that is, modify it and offer a competing version) to remove the censorship.

 Zbay is free and open source software, so independent researchers will be able to verify that Zbay does what it claims.